pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next Drupal/implementing-preview.md

   const multilanguage = isMultilanguage(context.locales);
   // Sets our current language.
 If preview, use the previewLang,
-  // otherwise use the current locale. const lang = context.preview ? context.previewData.previewLang : locale;
+  // otherwise use the current locale. const lang = context.preview ? context.previewData.previewLang : context.locale;
   // set the store based on the language const store = getCurrentLocaleStore(lang, globalDrupalStateAuthStores);
   // gets preview data from the Drupal instance, or in the case of a revision,